SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Abstract

 \section{Abstract}

-\textbf{ We introduce the \gls*{smoqydqmc} package, a Julia implementation of the determinant quantum Monte Carlo algorithm. \gls*{smoqydqmc} supports generalized tight-binding Hamiltonians with on-site Hubbard and generalized electron-phonon ($e$-ph) interactions, including non-linear $e$-ph coupling and anharmonic lattice potentials.
-Our implementation uses hybrid Monte Carlo methods with exact forces for sampling the phonon fields, enabling efficient simulation of low-energy phonon branches, including acoustic phonons.
+\textbf{ We introduce version 2.0 of the \gls*{smoqydqmc} package, a Julia implementation of the determinant quantum Monte Carlo algorithm. \gls*{smoqydqmc} supports generalized tight-binding Hamiltonians with local and extended Hubbard and generalized electron-phonon ($e$-ph) interactions, including non-linear $e$-ph coupling and anharmonic lattice potentials.
+Our implementation uses an optimized hybrid Monte Carlo method with exact forces to efficiently sample the phonon fields, enabling the simulation of low-energy phonon branches, including acoustic phonons.
 The \gls*{smoqydqmc} package also uses a flexible scripting interface, allowing users to adapt it to different workflows and interface with other software packages in the Julia ecosystem.
 The code for this package can be downloaded from our GitHub repository at \url{https://github.com/SmoQySuite/SmoQyDQMC.jl} or installed using the Julia package manager.
-The online documentation, including examples, can be obtained from our document page at \url{https://smoqysuite.github.io/SmoQyDQMC.jl/stable/}. }
+The online documentation, including examples, is found at \url{https://smoqysuite.github.io/SmoQyDQMC.jl/stable/}. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}